 And don’t limit yourself to blogging: comment on other people and engage in a community by actually interacting, rather than leaving boilerplate comments and thumbs up.

-A good blog ideally should to be accompanied by social media presence.
+A good blog ideally should be accompanied by a social media presence.
 The most common for academics is Twitter.
 And you’d be mistaken if you thought people in underdeveloped economies don’t use these platforms.
 Even if every other person doesn’t have a shiny MacBook, pretty much everyone has a phone (or a canaimita).

 In Venezuela, about 20% of people have a Twitter account.
 And they frequently use them to be up to date with the socioeconomic and political situation, which is a good chance for people in social sciences to gain some influence and be read.
 This kind of use of social networks, mainly as an information source, is a good gap (pun intended) and it is present in many underdeveloped countries, as the traditional media is somewhat limited or partial.